 Howard announced that he'll be on an upcoming cover of Entertainment Weekly, and that one of the magazine's reporters, Josh, was sitting in the studio for the next segment.
 As David Spade made his way in for the interview, Howard recalled that he thinks the best cover he's ever done was the last time he appeared on the front of Entertainment Weekly holding a baby with the headline "Who's Afraid of Howard Stern?" written on it.
 After Howard wondered what parent would let their baby to be on the cover of any magazine, Robin pointed out that David was growing facial hair.
 David responded that he hasn't been working on television lately, so he's been "experimenting" with his look.
-When Robin noted that his moustache made him look "dirty," David thanked her.

 Howard asked how David gets away with the jokes he tells on "The Showbiz Show" that are at the expense of his celebrity friends.
 David acknowledged that he's upset some of his friends with the jokes he's done on the show, including one that bothered Brad Pitt, which led Howard to wonder how they know each other.
 David told Howard that he met Brad on the set of "Saturday Night Live" shortly after Brad had filmed "Thelma and Louise."
 David went on to explain that Brad wasn't very famous at that point, and that Brad wanted him to meet some of his family members, who he said were fans of "Tommy Boy."
 David added that he and Brad have kept in touch ever since.
-Howard pointed out that he considers David to be a B-List celebrity, so he found it funny that he'll hang out with someone more famous than him – namely, Brad Pitt – but would never be friends with a C-Lister himself.
-When Artie noted that wasn't true because he's friends with David, Howard told Artie that he's not a C-List star and that he might not even be on the alphabet.

-While Howard was talking about how he and David have hung out socially in the past, he remembered a time at a Grammy party when they saw Christina Aguilera.
-Howard mentioned that he approached Christina, whom he admitted he didn't know personally, and introduced her to David.
+While Howard was talking about how he and David have hung out socially in the past, he remembered a time at a Grammys party when they saw Christina Aguilera.
+Howard mentioned how he approached Christina, whom he admitted he didn't know personally, and introduced her to David.
 However, Howard noted that David "struck out" with his opportunity to get anywhere with Christina, especially because David asked her what she was doing at the Grammy ceremony when she had just won a few awards that night.
-David admitted the story was true, and added that he recently saw Christina and her husband at another party, and that Ellen DeGeneres, who he said didn't know Christina was married, tried to set them up, only to be told that she wasn't available.
+David admitted the story was true, and added that he recently saw Christina and her husband at another party and that Ellen DeGeneres, who he said didn't know Christina was married, tried to set them up, only to be told that she wasn't available.